Eating like a Local in Trivandrum, India

 Umang could see through my meager attempts to thwart him.
 “Too spicy?”, he asked with a mischievous grin.
 “Don’t worry, this will help”.

-The food stall owner handed me a small plate with something wrapped in a green leaf.
+The food stall owner smirked, handing me a small plate with something wrapped in a green leaf.
 “It’s taken after a meal”, he said.

-With my stomach still on fire, I was skeptical; I hoped for the best as I cautiously bit into the leaf-thatched mystery parcel– except it wouldn’t break in half.
-With all eyes on me, I had no choice but to less-then-gracefully stuff the entire treat into my mouth.
+With my stomach on fire, I was skeptical; yet all eyes were on me, so I had no choice but to eat it and hope for the best.
+I cautiously bit into the leaf-thatched mystery parcel– except it wouldn’t break in half.

-Thankfully, the flavour did calm down the spice – but now with a full mouth, I had difficulty chewing.
+People are now laughing.
+I less-then-gracefully stuff the entire thing in my mouth.
+The flavour did calm down the spice – but now with a full mouth, I had difficulty chewing.
 Minty liquid from inside the leaf spilled out of the corners of my incapacitated lips.
 Like a rabid dog foaming at the mouth, my eyes darted around unsure of what to do.
 Determined not to spit it out, I swallowed the strange leafy dessert in one gulp as my new friends patted me on the back.

 I later found out this was not quite a dessert: it was “Paan” – a concoction well known throughout Asia, mixed with either tobacco or in our case a breath freshening paste.
 The betel leaf that Paan is made from has been cited to have many health benefits, including digestion.

-Miraculously, despite the spicy stress that I placed on my digestive system that night, I woke up the next morning feeling great and thanking my lucky stars for the Paan.
+Miraculously, despite the stress my ‘little gastronomical adventure’ had placed on my digestive system, I woke up the next morning feeling great, thanking my lucky starts for my new friends, my mantra…and paan.